Tenkaippin

 天下一品 ロサンゼルス

-A full-service Japanese restaurant set to open in downtown L.A. in the spot formerly occupied by Sake Dojo.
+A full-service Japanese restaurant in downtown L.A. in the spot formerly occupied by Sake Dojo.

 From Kyoto in 1971 to LA in 2025.